f_arrange() can now sort data frames in-place via the .in_place argument.

 lists, lubridate 'Intervals', etc. Currently fastplyr uses a proxy method to

-join these kinds of variables through the use of group_id
+join these kinds of variables through the use of group_id.
+This was not being

 applied correctly for joined exotic variables and should now be fixed.

-as an alternative to dplyr::consecutive_id
+New function f_consecutive_id as an alternative to dplyr::consecutive_id.